Ehanlion/mist_obsidian/1. Missions/Mission Phase 1/Mission, Welcome to Mist.md

 Welcome to Mist adventurers.
 I hope you enjoy the many, many adventures that are yet to come.
 # An Intro to Mist
-	Some live amidst the swaying grass of the north-west highlands.
+>Some live amidst the swaying grass of the north-west highlands.
 Some make their homes in the deep forests of the north-east.
 Some brave the treacherous paths of the south-east mountains.
 Some lead lives of mischief and bravery along the south-east coast.
 Some brave souls make their stands in the hot deserts of the south-west.
 But all who live here, make their lives on Mist.

+> Today, our story begins rather lazily in the placid town of [[Saddle-Port]].
+Smoke wafts up some chimneys in town.
+You can hear to playful shouts of village children.
+In the background, fishermen haul up fish from their vessels.

 # First Beginnings
 The adventure begins in [[The North-West Highlands]], in the village of [[Saddle-Port]].
 This is [[Kelswin Lovejoy]]'s home village.